How to Write a Wedding Speech to Your Husband: A Simple, Meaningful Guide

 Consider:

-When you first knew he was "your person"
+- When you first knew he was your person

-A small everyday habit that makes you smile
+- A small everyday habit that makes you smile

-A challenge you overcame together
+- A challenge you overcame together

-A memory that captures his character perfectly
+- A memory that captures his character perfectly

-Thank him for how he supports you
+- Thank him for how he supports you

-Acknowledge how he shows love in everyday life
+- Acknowledge how he shows love in everyday life

-And yes, it is completely acceptable to get emotional.
+And yes, emotion is completely acceptable.

 4. Speak About Your Future